Skip to main content

 Editing bookings with check-in rules

-Assuming no other policies forbid it (e.g. a lock-in policy), a checked-in booking can still be self-service edited or cancelled by its holder or System users.
-In the case of edits, the booking will remain checked-in after edits are made, unless the start time is delayed enough so that the check-in window is yet to open.
+Assuming no other policies forbid it (e.g. a lock-in policy), a checked-in booking can still be self-service edited or canceled by its holder or System users.
+In the case of edits, the booking will remain checked-in after edits are made unless the start time is delayed enough so that the check-in window is yet to open.
 In this case, the user would be required to check in to their updated booking again (including the resubmission of any confirmation items) at the check-in window opening time.

 FAQs